matrix-org/matrix.org/content/blog/2025/04/2025-04-08-morg-now-running-mas.md

 If you’re wondering what the new world of Next Gen Auth looks like, but don’t want to mess around logging in to a new client - fear not, for we have videos!

-Here’s an example of native Next Gen Auth in Element Web logging into the shiny new matrix.org system:
+Here’s an example of native Next Gen Auth in Element X iOS logging into the shiny new matrix.org system:

 {{ youtube_player(video_id="K5dxgNN1Vmc") }}